 Send an email as soon as possible to firstname.lastname@example.org with your name, instrument that you play (please let us know if you need to borrow an instrument) and phone number.
 When you visit with your advisor, let him or her know that you want to be enrolled in Marching Band, MUSI 1133.01.
 You will be sent detailed information about Band Camp and the upcoming season!

-For more information contact the School of Fine Arts:
+For more information contact the School of Communication and Performing Arts

 East Texas Baptist University